vaeb80/sqlalchemy-alembic-migrations-nyc-career-ds-102218/README.md

 ```python
 alembic init alembic
 ```
 Notice that Alembic has generated a number of things for us, including the `alembic` subdirectory and the `alembic.ini` file.
-Our migration scripts will appear inside `alembic/versions`, but first we must tell Alembic to talk to our database.
+Our migration scripts will appear inside the `alembic/versions` folder, but first we must tell Alembic to talk to our database.

-* Set "sqlalchemy.url" (around line 38) in `alembic.ini` to point to our database.
+* Set "sqlalchemy.url" (line 38) in `alembic.ini` to point to our database.
 Our database name is the string we provided to the `create_engine` function when we first configured the database.

 ```python
 sqlalchemy.url = sqlite:///artists.db